Nathan Healy

 08

-We’ve mapped every solar installation across America to bring you this interactive view of Nashua’s solar community.
-Click any hexagon to discover how many neighbors in that area have already made the switch to clean energy!
+We’ve mapped every solar installation across America, and we’re excited to share this interactive view of Nashua’s solar community.
+Explore the map to discover which neighborhoods have embraced clean energy—you might be surprised by how many of your neighbors have already made the switch!

 09